-Interest and other income increased approximately \$17.7 million for the three months ended June 30, 2007 compared to 2006 as a result of higher overall interest rates and increased average cash balances.
-In February 2007, we issued \$862.5 million of unsecured exchangeable senior notes.
+Interest and other income increased approximately \$10.5 million for the three months ended September 30, 2007 compared to 2006 as a result of higher overall interest rates and increased average cash balances.
+In February 2007, we issued \$862.5 million of 2.875% unsecured exchangeable senior notes.
 On February 15, 2007, we completed the sale of our long-term leasehold interest in 5 Times Square in New York City for approximately \$1.28 billion in cash.
-On March 23, 2007, we completed the sale of the Long Wharf Marriott for approximately \$225.6 million in cash and, on April 5, 2007, we completed the sale of Newport Office Park for approximately \$33.7 million in cash.
-The sale of our Long Wharf Marriott hotel was completed as part of a "like-kind exchange" under Section 1031 of the Internal Revenue Code.
+On March 23, 2007, we completed the sale of the Long Wharf Marriott for approximately \$225.6 million in cash.
+On April 5, 2007 we completed the sale of Newport Office Park for approximately \$33.7 million in cash and on August 7, 2007, we completed the sale of Democracy Center for approximately \$184.5 million in cash.
+Interest income is projected to be between \$23 million and \$24 million for the fourth quarter of 2007, slightly lower than the third quarter due to the repayment of our mortgages on the 500 Carnegie series and Embarcadero Center Four prior to their stated maturities, offset by the proceeds from asset sales.

 We expect that our aggregate distributions for the 2007 tax year will include, in addition to our regular quarterly distributions, at least that portion of the 2007 property sale proceeds necessary for us to avoid paying corporate level tax on the otherwise taxable gain.
-As our development activities intensify, the amount of our cash invested in these assets will result in a corresponding reduction in our interest income as well as in increase in our capitalized interest expense.
+As our development activities intensify, the amount of our cash invested in these assets will result in a corresponding reduction in our interest income as well as an increase in our capitalized interest expense.